lukejamestodd1/ethereum-intro/README.md

 ### Resources for Ethereum Development

-Setup instructions, best practices, and introductory exercise
+Setup instructions for Mac, Windows, and Linux, introductory exercise, best practices